benmpeterson/ExerCize/README.md

 3. The application runs differently depending on wether you log in as an admin or user.
 Login credentials for both are on the right side of this page

-4. If logged in as an admin select View Customer Data, if logged in as a user, try to create a Workout of view Progress!
+4. If logged in as an admin select View Customer Data, if logged in as a user try to create a Workout or view Progress!

 ## Index